Workplace trust comes from work & being useful to the team. Not from sharing deep secrets from your past

 Working with an executive management team, I was surprised by a dinner discussion around trust.

 The manager, Manuel, shared an experience he had during his days on a sports team.
 The team is sitting in a circle sharing moments of profound impact in their lives.
-Each person was sharing painful stories about abuse, death, and pain; he said, “It was like each story was more open and more painful than the last.
+Each person shared painful stories about abuse, death, and pain; he said, “It was like each story was more open and more painful than the last.
 This deep sharing impact creates trust in a work team.”

 Another manager, Sharon, said out loud, “That’s bullshit.
 A bunch of men in a room trying to outdo each other with horror stories doesn’t create trust.
 Getting your work done and being sufficiently competent builds trust.”
 The discussion continued over bottles of red wine into the night.